solid-pixel/cyber-snake/README.md

 # Cybersnake Game

-A cyberpunk-themed Snake game with persistent high scores and user authentication.
+A retro-cyberpunk-themed Snake game with persistent high scores and user authentication.

 ## Features